the-themis-benchmarks/home/README.md

 If you do not have enough resources/time, we recommend you to shorten the testing time (e.g., use `--time 1h` for 1 hour or `--time 30m` for 30 minutes).
 We recommend you to use only one or two emulators (e.g., `-n 1` for 1 emulator or `-n 2` for 2 emulators) in the VM because of limited memory.

-Thus, you can use the following command (**this step will take 2 hours to finish: run 2 rounds of testing and one emulator is used**).
+Thus, you can use the following command (**this step will take 2 hours to finish because of 2 runs of testing on one emulator**).

 ```
 python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk -n 1 --repeat 2 --time 1h -o ../monkey-results/ --monkey
 ```

-(2) When the testing terminates, you can inspect whether the target bug was found or not in each run, how long does it take to find the bug and how many times the bug was found by using the command below.
+(2) When the testing terminates, you can inspect whether the target bug was found or not in each run, how long does it take to find the bug, and how many times the bug was found by using the command below.

 ```
 python3 check_crash.py --monkey -o ../monkey-results/ --app ActivityDiary --id \#118 --simple